dhonaobina/Quiz-App/README.md

 ## User Stories
 * As the developer, I want to learn from my mistakes and take feedback positively and continue to learn and create projects similar to quiz app.
 * As a player, I want to be able to understand the use of the app, connect with developer and enjoy.
-* As a follower, I want to get inspirational projects that can be use for future and provide comments and suggestions.
+* As a follower, I want to get inspirational projects that can be use for my own and provide comments and suggestions to developer.

 ## Wireframes
-- I use Figma for my wireframe as I research and there has been amazing comments how powerful it is.
+- I use Figma for my wireframe, there has been amazing comments how powerful it is.
--

 **Login Page - Web & Mobile**
 ![Wireframe1_loginpage_web](https://github.com/dhonaobina/Quiz-App/assets/113093370/423d95ab-61b1-403a-92f0-ea2f9c82d3ac)
 ![Wireframe2_loginpage_mob](https://github.com/dhonaobina/Quiz-App/assets/113093370/7e9be1b0-e3cb-4ac6-b215-4d2754cd0d1f)